rishikesh2k4/Legacy-code-conversion/README.md

-# 🧠 Legacy code conversion from Delphi to Python code
+# 🧠 Legacy Code Conversion: Delphi → Python

- A project developed during the **EG Company Hackathon in Mangalore**, where our team was selected among the **top 25 out of 120+ teams**.
-The challenge was to **modernize legacy code** — and we tackled it by building a custom solution that **translates Delphi code into Python** using a fine-tuned GPT-2 language model.
+A project built during the **EG Company Hackathon – Mangalore**, where our team stood among the **top 25 out of 120+ teams**.
+The challenge?
+Modernize legacy codebases.
+Our solution — an AI-powered translator that converts **Delphi (Pascal)** code to **Python** using a fine-tuned **GPT-2** model.

+---

 ## 🚀 Overview

-This project fine-tunes the GPT-2 model on Pascal-to-Python code translation examples and provides an interactive prompt where users can input legacy Pascal code and get equivalent Python code as output.
+Legacy code slows innovation.
+Manual rewriting is expensive and time-consuming.
+Our project presents an **automated approach** using **deep learning**, where a fine-tuned GPT-2 model translates Delphi code into modern Python equivalents — intelligently, and efficiently.

+---

 ## 💡 Problem Statement

-> **"Modernize legacy software codebases by converting outdated languages to modern programming languages."**
+> **Modernize legacy software codebases by converting outdated languages to modern programming languages.**

-We chose to convert **Delphi** code to **Python**, using a deep learning-based approach rather than rule-based parsers.
+We focused on **Delphi to Python** translation — replacing outdated systems with modern, readable, and efficient code using a **data-driven, model-based** approach instead of traditional rule-based parsers.

+---

 ## 🧰 Tech Stack

-- Python
+- Python 3.x
+- HuggingFace Transformers
 - PyTorch
-- HuggingFace Transformers
 - GPT-2 (Pretrained & Fine-tuned)
 - Google Colab (for training)
-- CUDA (GPU support)
+- CUDA-enabled GPU (for acceleration)

+---

 ## 📦 Features

-- Fine-tuning GPT-2 on code translation tasks
+- Fine-tunes GPT-2 for Pascal → Python code translation
-- Real-time interactive CLI to convert Pascal to Python
+- Real-time CLI tool to input legacy code & get Python output
-- Custom tokenizer with special tokens
+- Custom tokenizer with Delphi-specific special tokens
-- Chunk-based long-input handling
+- Handles long code with chunking logic
-- Automatic formatting of generated Python output
+- Auto-formats Python code output

-## 🏁 Summary

-This project showcases how legacy Delphi code can be modernized using a language-model-based approach.
-While it's an early prototype, it opens the door to automating legacy software migrations using AI.
+---

 ## 👨🏻‍💻 Results